Image: Copyright free from Pixabay.

 Julie’s heart leapt as a car pulled up at the curb.
 She stood, recognising Andrew’s sandy hair through the window.

 He grinned at her as he approached.
 ‘You look beautiful.’
 He held out his arm.
-He was smartly dressed—and startling handsome.
+He was smartly dressed—and staggeringly handsome.

 ‘Thank you,’ she smiled, hooking her arm in his.

 It was the date of her dreams.
 He was funny, kind, patient—perfect.
-He paid for dinner, touched her in the right places, looked at her with eyes she could melt into.
+He paid for dinner, held her hand, looked at her with eyes she could melt into.
 By the end, she knew he was the one.

 He patted the bed beside him.
 ‘Come on, Jules.
 You don’t need to be scared of me.’

-It was never her plan to make love to him so soon, but Andrew was insistent and after all his love and patience, it was only fair.
+It had never been her plan to make love to him so soon, but Andrew was insistent and after all his love and patience, it was only fair.